Zero-Shot Transferable Solution Method for Parametric Optimal Control Problems: Transferable Solution Method for Parametric Optimal Control Problems

 \paragraph{Online Phase} At deployment, the trained basis functions $\{\phi_j\}_{j=1}^{p}$ are fixed, and online adaptation reduces to estimating the task-specific coefficients $\bfc(\bfeta)$ via: \begin{enumerate} \item \textbf{Zero-shot LS.} Given some trajectory data for the policy under new task $\bfeta$, we can estimate $\bfc(\bfeta)$ by least-squares projection onto the learned basis functions (minimizing~\eqref{eq:c_min} over measurements). \item \textbf{Zero-shot operator.} Set $\bfc(\bfeta)=\psi(\bfeta)$ for data-free adaptation using the trained operator network. \end{enumerate} We find that in practice, when limited measurements are available for a new task, the LS approach generally gives better performance.
 On the other hand, online inference is completely data-free using the operator method, though it does incur additional computation cost and requires more training data during the offline phase, and can be particularly hard when $\bfeta$ is high-dimensional or complex.
 The justification of such trade-off often hinges on each specific problem.

-We note that while~\Cref{thm:UAT} guarantees that the bias of the policy adaptation can be arbitrarily small, \eqref{eq:c_min} is only a discrete formulation of~\eqref{eq:ls_problem}, where the inner product in $\mathcal{H}$ is approximated by finite measurements.
-For a given task, denote the minimizers of~\eqref{eq:ls_problem} and~\eqref{eq:c_min} be $\bfc$ and $\bfc^\star$, respectively.
-They generally differ due to sampling size and measurement noise. \begin{theorem} Under standard assumptions for LS regression with fixed design.
-Denote by $\Phi\in\mathbb{R}^{M\times p}$ the matrix whose $i$-th row is $\phi(\bfx_i,t_i)^\top$ and $B=\tfrac{1}{M}\Phi^\top\Phi$ the Gram matrix.
-Assume sub-Gaussian noise in measurements and $B$ full rank, for any $\delta \in (0,1)$, with probability at least $1-\delta$,
+We note that while~\Cref{thm:UAT} guarantees that the bias of the policy adaptation can be made arbitrarily small, \eqref{eq:c_min} is a discrete form of~\eqref{eq:ls_problem}, where the inner product in $\mathcal{H}$ is approximated by finite measurements via Monte Carlo integration.
+Given some task, denote the minimizers of~\eqref{eq:ls_problem} and~\eqref{eq:c_min} by $\bfc^\star$ and $\bfc$.
+They differ due to finite sample approximation of the Gram matrix and right-hand side. \begin{theorem} Assume i.i.d.\ sampling of $(\bfx_i, t_i)_{i=1}^{M}$ from the measure defining the inner product in $\mathcal H$.
+Denote by $\Phi\in\mathbb{R}^{M\times p}$ the matrix whose $i$-th row is $\phi(\bfx_i,t_i)^\top$, $B=\tfrac{1}{M}\Phi^\top\Phi$ is the sample average of the Gram matrix $B^{\star}$ with $\lambda_{\min}(B^\star) > 0$.
+Under uniform boundedness assumptions for each $\phi$ and target function $\bfu$, for any $\delta \in (0,1)$, with probability at least $1-\delta$,

-for some constant $\sigma$. \end{theorem} The proof follows~\cite[Thm.
-2.2, 2.3]{rigollet2023high}, the details of which we omit here.
-This result, together with~\Cref{thm:UAT}, suggests asymptotic convergence of unbiased policy prediction as the number of bases and samples grows, validating our proposed approach in principle for both offline training and online inference steps.
+where $\sigma$ depends on the learned basis functions and $\bfu$. \end{theorem} The result follows the concentration bounds for finite sample covariance matrices~\cite{vershynin2018high}, the details of which we provide in the appendix.
+Together with~\Cref{thm:UAT}, this implies asymptotic convergence of policy prediction as the number of online samples increase, validating our proposed approach for both offline training and online inference steps.
 Empirical validation on function encoder is also available at~\cite{ingebrand2025functionencodersprincipledapproach}.